 Is It UC Next?
-How Mobile Collaboration Apps Are Challenging the Status Quo
+How Mobile Collaboration Apps Challenge the Status Quo

 By Jim Lundy

 In light of the Mobile World Congress 2015 event going on this week, we have been witnessing a new crop of collaboration providers with laser-focus on supporting mobile workers.

 These new mobile collaboration applications have somewhat similar UI designs, which are aimed at keeping the mobile workforce connected.
 In the current workplace environment, corporate walls have been broken down and enterprises have now been extended to support customers and partners in an unprecedented way.

 What was once a predictable and stable business environment is now unpredictable and dynamic.
 Enterprises have to be ready for change, in real-time and at the right time with full context.

 Mobile: The Convergence Point for Collaboration Technologies